 Please note: As an Amazon Associate I earn from qualifying purchases made by clicking the links in my post.

-Why you'll love this recipe
+Why you'll love this recipe for Cinnamon toast cookies

 - very little hands-on time is required to make this cinnamon toast crunch cookie dough.
 It does require an overnight rest in the fridge to maximize the flavor of these fabulous cookies, however, so please note that when allotting time to make these.
 I tried baking them right away after making the dough and while they were good, the Cinnamon Toast Crunch flavor truly shines once the dough is allowed to come together overnight.
-If you are looking for ways to boost the cinnamon flavor even more, see my tips below for infusing the butter with cinnamon
+If you are looking for ways to boost the cinnamon flavor even more, see my tips below for infusing the butter with cinnamon.

 - Butter: I recommend using unsalted butter so you can control the level of salt in the recipe.
 Salted butters vary in the amount of salt contained in the butter, so using unsalted is ideal.
 Remove the butter from the fridge at least 30 minutes prior to baking to allow it to come to room temperature.
 The butter will incorporate more easily and evenly into the batter when it's soft rather than cold from the fridge